secretstartups/handbook/sales/sales-term-glossary/index.html.md

 ### Available to Renew (ATR)

-ATR is the sum of all ARR for subscriptions with a contract term ending in the time period.
+ATR is the sum of all ARR for subscriptions with a contract term ending in a given time period.
 For clarity, this excludes all ARR for active subscriptions with contract terms ending in other time periods.
-For example, if there were only 4 customers and C1 and C2 have contracts ending in February 2022, C3 has a contract ending in Feb 2023, and C4 has a contract ending in June 2022, then the ATR for Q1 2022 would be the C1 ARR + C2 ARR.
+For example, if there were only 4 customers and Customer 1 (C1) and C2 have contracts ending in February 2022, C3 has a contract ending in Feb 2023, and C4 has a contract ending in June 2022, then the ATR for Q1 2022 would be the C1 ARR + C2 ARR.
 It does not include C3 despite the fact that it is on a Q1 contract cycle since the contract does not expire until the following year.

 ### Lost Renewal